 Ed is a freelance journalist and a retired Pennsylvania State Constable who spoke out against the 4th amendment violations of the 2012 National Defense Authorization Act (NDAA) and the USA PATRIOT Act.
 He has served as the state coordinator for PANDA (People Against the NDAA) and as an advisor to the Solutions Institute, and on the RT4 Board since 2016.

 Rebekah is a cryptography researcher and engineer living in the San Francisco Bay Area.
 She works broadly on constructing protocols that guarantee privacy through use of cryptography.
 She holds an undergraduate degree in Mathematics from the University of Manchester, and an MSc in Information Security from University College, London.
-Rebekah joined the Board in 2019 and has served as our Treasurer since 2020.
+Rebekah joined the Board in 2019.

 Kayvis is an Atlanta-based statistical data scientist and consultant who has volunteered with RT4 since 2013, and has a special interest in artificial intelligence and algorithmic regulation.
 Kayvis was elected to the Board in 2020.